 If you go straight and follow Coleridge Road, before you reach Lake Coleridge, take the dirt road (Homestead Road) on your right and follow it until you reach the junction with Harper Road.
 Go left onto Harper Road and continue driving until you reach Lake Georgina on your right.
 Drive back the same way you came after enjoying the lake and mountain scenery.

-Back again on SH 77, after you pass the one-lane bridge on SH 77 that crosses the Rakaia River, you can briefly stop at a campground on your left where there are toilets but also were you can go down to the river.
+Back again on SH 77, after you pass the one-lane bridge on SH 77 that crosses the Rakaia River, you can briefly stop at a campground on your left where there are toilets but also where you can go down to the river.

 Continue driving on SH 77.
 At some point it will go left towards Methven.
 You must go straight and continue driving on Inland Scenic Route 72 until you reach the Ashburton Gorge Road on your right near Mt.
 Somers.
 Turn right onto the road and follow it until you reach Hakatere.